memfault/interrupt/_drafts/unit-test-mocking.md

 <!-- excerpt end -->

-This is a continuation post of [Unit Testing Basics post]({% post_url 2019-10-08-unit-testing-basics %}), where we covered everything you would need to know to get started writing unit tests for your embedded software project in C or C++ using CppUTest.
+This post builds upon [Unit Testing Basics post]({% post_url 2019-10-08-unit-testing-basics %}), where we covered everything you would need to know to get started writing unit tests for your embedded software project in C or C++ using CppUTest.
 We are going to jump